-If the tests specified in subclause 2.2.5.2 have been passed without the detection of a protocol error, the receiver will attempt to process the contents of the Facility Information Element.
-If errors occur during this processing (e.g. system failure, or information in the Facility IE is incompatible with the requested operation) then the procedures specified in the individual service specifications apply.
+If the tests specified in subclause 2.2.5.2 have been passed without the detection of a protocol error, the receiver will attempt to process the contents of the (Extended) Facility Information Element.
+If errors occur during this processing (e.g. system failure, or information in the (Extended) Facility IE is incompatible with the requested operation) then the procedures specified in the individual service specifications apply.

 An example of the behaviour that could occur in this case is:

-- the MS or network sends a Facility information element containing a return error component in a FACILITY or RELEASE COMPLETE message.
+- the MS or network sends a (Extended) Facility information element containing a return error component in a FACILITY or RELEASE COMPLETE message.
 If the FACILITY message is used then the MM Connection may continue to be used for further signalling.